-WhatsApp is one of the most used messaging apps across the globe today, with over 2 billion active users.
+WhatsApp is one of the most used messaging apps globally, with over 2 billion active users.
 Every day, at least 60 billion messages are sent via this messaging app.
 We’re seeing Europe and the U.K. adopt it at a very high rate.
 In the United Kingdom, at least 80% of adults aged 18 to 24 use WhatsApp as their primary messaging tool.
 In the first three months of 2020, at least 65% of U.K. citizens said they use WhatsApp many times a day.

 You can create a business page on WhatsApp and create a group for your customers.
-Once you create a WhatsApp business page, you can use this platform to create a complete profile of your business, like physical address, website link, and useful contacts that customers can use to reach you.
+Once you create a WhatsApp business page, you can use this platform to create a complete profile of your business, like a physical address, website link, and valuable contacts that customers can use to reach you.

 WhatsApp also allows you to add a catalog of your products on the business page so that customers can go through them and interact with you.
 By creating a catalog of your business on WhatsApp, customers can go through your business without having to browse and shift attention to something else.
 This improves your conversion rates.

 Most online shoppers are always in a hurry if you run an online store.
 Customers always expect on-time responses from your customer care desk when they inquire.